 Always be truthful about what you can and can’t do for your customers.

 Customers should expect prompt service and updates regarding receipt and any next steps required.
 Otherwise, they tend to feel anxious if they don’t hear back for days or weeks.

 Make it clear that customers can count on your business to keep to the timeline presented.

-Always present the truth in your advertising and your return policies.
-Be honest about what you can do for your customers and give them an avenue to file grievances or complaints.
+We also recommend giving them an avenue to file grievances or complaints.
 This will make your customers feel heard and position your company as a business that takes its customers seriously and takes action on their behalf when necessary.

 Where to Display Your Return Policy